soul-traveller/Argyll_Printer_Profiler/index.md

 ### 1. Create target chart and printer profile from scratch

 - Define profile name
+- Create profile folder
-- Generate new targets (menu-selected from 12 optimized presets or custom)
-  - 6 for ColorMunki, 6 for other instruments
+- Generate new targets (menu-selected from 12 optimized presets or custom, 6 for ColorMunki, 6 for other instruments)
 - Measure patches
 - Create ICC profile
 - Sanity check
-- Install profile into local profile folder
+- Install profile into specified profile folder

 ### 2. Resume or re-read an existing target chart measurement and create profile

 - Continue from an existing `.ti3`.
-Useful if measurement was interrupted
+Useful if measurement was interrupted.
+- Define profile name
+- Create new or overwrite existing profile `ti3`/`icc`
+- Create profile folder, copy needed files and rename them
 - Measure patches
 - Create new or overwrite existing profile `ti3`/`icc`
 - Sanity check
-- Install profile into local profile folder
+- Install profile into specified profile folder

 ### 3. Read an existing target chart from scratch and create profile

 - Reuse printed targets
-- Measure again
+- Define profile name
 - Create new or overwrite existing profile `ti3`/`icc`
+- Create profile folder, copy needed files and rename them
+- Measure patches
 - Sanity check
-- Install profile into local profile folder
+- Install profile into specified profile folder

 ### 4. Create printer profile from an existing measurement file

 - Skip measurement
 - Direct ICC generation in selected folder or create new profile folder
 - Sanity check
-- Install profile into local profile folder
+- Install profile into specified profile folder

 ### 5. Perform sanity check on existing profile